You must pay to be officially registered.

 The college will maintain a group policy providing insurance protection, and all students will be covered.
 The cost of accident insurance to the student is included in the student fee for curriculum students.
 International students are encouraged to secure more complete coverage.

-A $5.00 malpractice insurance fee will be charged for the fall and spring semesters for students enrolled in applicable programs (total fee of $10.00 per academic year).
-There will be no malpractice insurance charged for the summer semester.
+A $10.00 malpractice insurance fee will be charged each semester for curriculum and continuing education students enrolled in applicable programs (maximum fee of $30.00 per academic year).
 For questions regarding the malpractice insurance policy, please contact the Business Office.

 Breakage, damage, or loss due to student negligence, carelessness, or other mishandling of school supplies, materials, or equipment is the responsibility of the student.
 The student will be required to pay for such items and may be subject to disciplinary action.